adlnet/xAPI-Spec/xAPI.md

 }
 ```

-The verb in the example above is included for illustrative purposes only.
+The Verb in the example above is included for illustrative purposes only.
 This is not intended to imply that
-a verb with this meaning has been defined with this id.
+a Verb with this meaning has been defined with this id.
 This applies to all example verbs given in this
-specification document, with the exception of the reserved verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>.
+specification document, with the exception of the reserved Verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>.

 ##### 4.1.3.1 Use in Language and Semantics of Verbs